Nadeau-Innovations/site/content/post/2022/8/lets-prioritize-safe-movement-for-humanoid-robots-not-facial-expressions/index.md

 from — the same world as humans.
 The solution is to build robots to move more like people and learn from them.

-## Replicating humans on the inside
+## Replicating Humans On The Inside

 Robot developers must approach these hardware and software problems from a new perspective.
 Rather than simply make robots that take the human